SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 tasks were in the system.
 The task count now approaches 1200.
 For each task the `stdout` (and any `stderr`) are saved and tested against expected output

 Both MoarVM and JVM backends are being tested.
-MoarVM is `pull`'d daily, JVM less often.
+MoarVM is sync'd to `moar-blead` daily, JVM much less often.
 Fewer tasks work with JVM.
 A couple dozen crash, and it's hard to get JVM to work with modules (in particular, tasks that produce image output are affected by this).

 Real Soon Now I will put up a pretty front-end, but for now you can view task status report in